Agency Traffic Manager: Key Roles and Responsibilities

 Now let’s get into more details.

-As an agency traffic manager, you’ll work with project managers or account managers to plan out who will work on which project and when, build teams and make sure.
-You can get key data about bookings directly in Scheduling in Productive.
+You can get key data about bookings directly in Productive’s Resource Planning module.
 Project managers will decide on time estimates and evaluate team availability, while you’ll be in charge of shifting resources around from a higher level in Productive.

 As a traffic manager, you’re not that interested in which tasks have been completed and all the small TODOs in between.
 But, because each project has tasks and services, budgets, and time allocated to it, you’ll need to monitor the costs linked to each project to effectively move projects forward on a higher level.
 In Productive, you’ll be peeking into budget spending per project and making sure the right resources are working towards meeting deadlines.